topst-development/Documentation/Single Board Computer/G Model/D3-G/Available Applications/Use Cases with the D3-G Board.md

 ```
 Enter 1 (CW) or 0 (CCW), q to quit:
 ```
-Entering 1 will rotate the servo clockwise to 180°, and entering 0 will rotate it counter-clockwise to 0°.
+Entering 1 rotates the servo clockwise to 180°, and entering 0 rotates the servo counter-clockwise to 0°.
 You can repeat this as many times as needed.

-To stop the script, enter q or press Ctrl+C. The script will then disable and unexport the PWM channel.
+To stop the script, enter **[q]** or press **[Ctrl+C]**.
+The script will then disable and unexport the PWM channel.

-**Note**: Ensure your servo motor supports a 50Hz PWM signal and operates within the 1ms–2ms duty pulse range for safe operation.
+**Note**: Ensure your servo motor supports a 50 Hz PWM signal and operates within the 1 ms to 2 ms duty pulse range for safe operation.

 <br/><br/><br/><br/>